keboola/developers-docs/extend/component/tutorial/debugging.md

 This will override the default command specified in the `Dockerfile` -- `CMD ["python", "-u", "/code/main.py"]` to launch [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) instead.
 The [`-i` and `-t` flags](https://docs.docker.com/engine/reference/commandline/run/) ensure that the container runs in interactive mode.
 You can then inspect the container contents: 'ls /data/'.
-For more details, see [Howto](/extend/component/docker-tutorial/running/).
+For more details, see [Howto](/extend/component/docker-tutorial/howto/).

 ### Step 4 -- Modifying
 Chances are that you want to modify the component code often.
-If you modify, the component code, you have to rebuild the docker image.
-This is slow and tedious, instead, you can run the image by the following command:
+If you modify the component code, you have to rebuild the docker image.
+This is slow and tedious.
+Instead, you can run the image with the following command:

     docker run --volume=physicalhostpathtodata:/data/ --volume=physicalhostpathtocode:/code/ -i -t my-component